top of page

 • Quaker Oats Co. v.
 Borden, Inc. (S.D.N.Y.
 1996).
 As a second-year associate, managed all document discovery on behalf of U.S. purchaser of South American food company in purchaser’s $50 million lawsuit against seller in New York federal court for fraud and breach of contract.
 Conducted almost entirely in Brazil, this search uncovered key evidence culminating in seller’s agreement to pay $35 million in settlement.

-© 2023 by Al Myers Law, LLC
+© 2025 Al Myers Law, LLC

 • w-facebook